iamshadmirza/Hashnode-Blog-Backup/clfas085h000c09l0e0hzgphp.md

 > [Check out the mobile app if you haven't already.](http://hashnode.com/apps)

 You have to wear many hats when you're working in a startup.
 Changing teams is one of the experiences where your world is twisted upside down, and you move out of your comfort zone.
 Changing teams can be both an exciting and daunting experience.
-It definitely comes with opportunities to learn new skills and grow in entirely new areas but also many challenges.
+It definitely comes with opportunities to learn new skills and grow in entirely new areas but it also has many challenges.
 Let's explore my experience and struggles of transitioning into a new role.

 ## The Adjustment Period